-6. Single central record
+6. Single Central Record

-The school will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
+The school will keep a single central record of pre-employment, referred to in the Keeping Children Safe in Education Regulations as the register.
 The single central record will cover the following people:

-- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - for independent schools, all members of the proprietor body - for Academy Trusts, the members and Trustees - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.
+- all staff (including teacher trainees on salaried routes, agency and third party supply staff who work at the school) - For independent schools, all members of the proprietor body - For academies and free schools, this also covers the members and trustees of the academy trust - Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.